-- You need to confirm that no program in Windows is using any files from the USB device to be removed (for instance, a video may be played in a Windows player); if there is, close it.
+- You need to confirm that no program in Windows is using any files from the USB device (for instance, a video may be played in a Windows player); if there is, close it.

-- If the USB data storage device still can’t be removed after all programs were closed, you’ll need to open Task Manager and then close all unnecessary background applications and services.
-(If this still couldn’t help, you may as well try to close explorer.exe process for the moment)
+- If the USB data storage device still can’t be removed after all programs have been closed, you’ll need to open Task Manager and then stop all the unnecessary background applications and services.
+(If this still couldn’t help, you may as well try to stop the explorer.exe process for the moment.)

 USB Device Can’t Be Recognized

-Sometimes, you connect your USB device to the computer, but nothing shows up in computer; this is what people called the USB device not recognized problem.
+Sometimes after you connect your USB device to the computer, nothing shows up.
+This is known as the USB device not recognized problem.

-According to research, I find the following reasons could lead to this problem:
+After researching, I found the following reasons that could've led to this problem:

 - USB data line problem